ZachLiuGIS/TopicSearch/README.md

 Click any hot trending topics displayed in the word cloud to search that topic.

+The search home page will track all past searches and likes, and display top 10 searched and liked topics.

 Refresh the page will update the page with the latest results for the same search term.

 ## Set up the start project server